typex1/CDK-v2-lightning-tutorial/README.md

 What you can do to understand the power of CDK better:

 * In the stack file, change the name of the Lambda function.
 Do a ```cdk diff``` - you see CDK detects the change.
-* Now do a ```cdl deploy.
+* Now do a ```cdl deploy```.
 You can lean back and see all necessary steps done - be aware that a Lambda function cannot have its name changed - instead, the whole function is re-created, along with its persmissions etc.
 * Make a change to the Lambda code in assets/index.js - maybe by just adding a blank somewhere. ```cdk diff``` tells you that CDK is aware of this change.
 * Put an additional file in the assets/ folder.
 E.g. just invoke "date > assets/text.txt". ```cdk diff``` sees it, ```cdk deploy``` will do all the needed steps: zipping all files, pushing them to the Lambda function content.
 * Make a change in the Lambda code using the AWS Management Console, deploy the change.
 Do a ```cdk diff```.
 You see: CDK cannot detect this change, as it is not reflected in the visible artifacts.
-Be aware that the next ```cdk deploy``` will wipe your manual Lambda code chages!
+Be aware that the next ```cdk deploy``` will wipe your manual Lambda code changes!